vickyhella/marketing-docs/source/marketing/Ransomware Attacks – Part 2, Traditional IT Security.md

 ## Can [STIG hardening guide](https://www.suse.com/c/applying-disa-stig-hardening-to-sles-installations/) help me protect my Linux server from a Ransomware attack?

 The Security Technical Implementation Guides (STIGs) are a set of guidelines and procedures for securing information systems and networks.
-Developed by the U.S. Defense Information Systems Agency (DISA), they outline the requirements for systems when connected to a U.S. Department of Defense network.
-Working closely with DISA, SUSE has developed an implementation guide for SLES 15.

 Needless to say, [STIG guidelines](https://public.cyber.mil/stigs/) are useful to anybody looking to harden a Linux server and make it less vulnerable to attacks, including ransomware.